<< Yesterday

 1911 🇨🇺 Armando Marsans and Rafael Almeida become the first Cuban natives to appear in a major league game as they debut for the Reds.
 Almeida strikes out as a pinch-hitter in the eighth inning, and Marsans singles in the 8-3 loss to the Cubs at Chicago's West Side Grounds.

 1912 Tiger pitcher George Mullin celebrates the nation's birthday and his own by throwing a no-hitter against the St. Louis Browns.
-In addition to his excellent pitching, the 32-year-old collected three hits and drove in two runs during the 7-0 victory.
+In addition to his excellent pitching, the 32-year-old collected three hits and drove in two runs in the 7-0 victory in the nightcap of a twin bill at Navin Field.

 1925 In a battle of southpaws at Yankee Stadium, Herb Pennock and Lefty Grove of the A's hook up in a 15-inning pitchers' duel, which the Bronx Bombers win, 1-0.
 Pennock retires the first 18 batters and the last 21 batters he faces.